 Although the drop wasn’t (or isn’t to date) nearly as dramatic as the 40% to 50% drops in the first decade of the millennium, but I feel like I’ve passed this test just fine.
 I pretty much just shrugged my shoulders, understanding this was not abnormal.

 The only selling I did was matched with buying as part of some tax-loss harvesting efforts.
 Since I’ve been hoarding cash this year, there wasn’t a lot of opportunity for me, but I did manage to take some paper losses that will become future tax deductions.

 2018 PoF Portfolio Performance

-When looking at the bigger picture, we can see that a decent chunk of the fourth quarter losses were taking back gains made over the course of the first 9 months of the year.
+When looking at the bigger picture, we can see that a decent chunk of the fourth-quarter losses was taking back gains made over the course of the first 9 months of the year.

 My portfolio dropped 7.5% on the year while the S&P 500 lost 6.2%.